kzesty2/kzesty2/resume.md

-# Hi!
+Hi!
 My name is Kate Zhangchen.
-I'm a Computer Science student at Northeastern University.
+I'm a Computer Science student at Northeastern University, Class of '28.